infiniticio/docs.infinitic.io/src/pages/docs/references/serializability.md

     {% callout type="note"  %}

     If `Foo` is not sealed, you need to provide the polymorphic info to the serializer.

+    {% /callout  %}

-For example, if `Foo` is only implemented by classes `FooA` and `FooB`:
+    For example, if `Foo` is not sealed and only implemented by classes `FooA` and `FooB`:

     ```kotlin
     import kotlinx.serialization.Serializable